ajbodev/ajbodev.github.io/app/content/blog/on-the-web/part-1.md

 ..

-Oh, is any of these relevant to my work as a web developer building another React Redux app, built with Webpack, styled with SASS + BEM + CSS Modules, and the code linted with ESLint, tested via Jasmine, deployed and version controlled with Git, all automated by NPM scripts (or Yarn), don't forget left-pad?
+Oh, is any of these relevant to my work as a web developer building another React Redux app, bundled with Webpack, styled with SASS + BEM + CSS Modules, code linted with ESLint, tested via Jasmine, deployed and version controlled with Git, all automated by NPM scripts (or Yarn), don't forget left-pad?
 I'm not sure.
 It's cool to think about, though.

 <!--
 * I recently had a chat with some people in their older years about the web, the internet, and all these 'new stuff' that comes out of it ..